feast-dev/feast/docs/how-to-guides/adding-support-for-a-new-online-store.md

 The full working code for this guide can be found at [feast-dev/feast-custom-online-store-demo](https://github.com/feast-dev/feast-custom-online-store-demo).

-The process of using a custom online store consists of 3 steps:
+The process of using a custom online store consists of 6 steps:

 1. Defining the `OnlineStore` class.
 2. Defining the `OnlineStoreConfig` class.
 3. Referencing the `OnlineStore` in a feature repo's `feature_store.yaml` file.
 4. Testing the `OnlineStore` class.
+5. Update dependencies.
+6. Add documentation.

 ## 1. Defining an OnlineStore class

 {% hint style="info" %}
 &#x20;OnlineStore class names must end with the OnlineStore suffix!
 {% endhint %}

+### Contrib online stores

+New online stores go in `sdk/python/feast/infra/online_stores/contrib/`.

+#### What is a contrib plugin?

+- Not guaranteed to implement all interface methods
+- Not guaranteed to be stable.
+- Should have warnings for users to indicate this is a contrib plugin that is not maintained by the maintainers.

+#### How do I make a contrib plugin an "official" plugin?
+To move an online store plugin out of contrib, you need:
+- GitHub actions (i.e `make test-python-integration`) is setup to run all tests against the online store and pass.
+- At least two contributors own the plugin (ideally tracked in our `OWNERS` / `CODEOWNERS` file).

 The OnlineStore class broadly contains two sets of methods